guardian/cql/README.md

 - [x] Parse hints for typeahead
 - [x] ~~ScalaJS to provide parser in web env~~ ScalaJS adds 180kb to your bundle as the price of entry?
 Yeah we're not doing that
 - [x] Add a language server for funsies
-- [ ] Web component - environment and first pass at component infra
+- [x] Web component - environment and first pass at component infra
-- [ ] Web component - syntax highlighting
+- [ ] Web component - syntax highlighting (in progress)
 - [ ] Web component - typeahead
 - [ ] Web component - async lookup